rainbow-mind-machine/mind-machine-docs/keymaker.md

 Here's a summary of the process:

-* The three legs are: the user (the bot account), the third party service (Github/Google/Twitter/other), and the consumer (your rainbowmindmachine app - specifically, the Keymaker)
+* The three legs are: the user (the bot account), the third party service (Github/Google/Twitter/other), and the consumer (your mind machine app - specifically, the Keymaker component)
 * The Keymaker will initiate the process by requesting an OAuth URL from the third party (this is how an app asks a user for permission to access their account)
 * Third party will return an OAuth URL to the Keymaker, which will pass it to the user